Anna (1970 film)

 Anna is a 1970 Finnish movie co-written by Jörn Donner and Eija-Elina Bergholm, and directed by Donner, featuring Harriet Andersson, Pertti Melasniemi and Marja Packalén.
-Filmed in Kustavi and Turku, Finland.
+It was filmed in Kustavi and Turku, Finland.
 There was controversy about the nudity in the film.
 It has been described as "perhaps [Donner's] most thoughtful film", and been listed among "the most important films made in Finland in the 1960s and 1970s".

+Both Finnish-language and Swedish-language versions were made of the film.
+In the Finnish version, Andersson's lines are voiced by Liisamaija Laaksonen.

 Plot

 Thirty-eight-year-old Anna Kivi (Harriet Andersson), a Finnish anesthesiologist at Turku University Hospital and divorcée recently awarded a doctorate after her thesis, retreats to a summer studio on an island for the annual national summer holiday where she contemplates modern hardships and Northern European socialism.